 Guane is another colonial village that has kept its charm like Barichara.
 But there are even fewew residents there than in Barichara.
 We recommend just walking around and seeing some of the old houses before heading back.

 Make sure you try hormigas culonas, or big-bottomed ants when you are in Guane.
 Though you can find these ants in most places in Colombia, Guane is the place where the tradition of eating them started.

 Courageous travelers can stand on the side of the cliffs and get some awesome photographs.
-However, anyone that is scared of heights should also avoid visiting Salto Del Mico.
-Falling off the cliffs would mean certain death so be careful!
+However, anyone that is scared of heights might want to skip Salto Del Mico.
+Falling off the cliffs would mean serious injuries.

-Once you are done visiting Salto Del Mico, feel free to continue down the road to see some of the prettiest and most whimsical houses of the region.
+Once you are done visiting Salto Del Mico, feel free to continue down the road to see some of the prettiest and most whimsical houses in the region.
 The whole path is filled with extremely high-end houses and beautiful decor.
 It is a rich retirement neighborhood in Colombia.

 Located in the Barichara Main Plaza, it is almost impossible to miss the Cathedral of Immaculate Conception (Catedral de la Inmaculada in Spanish) because that is where your bus will drop you off.

 This 18th-century church has two towers and is made out of vivid orange stones.
 The best time to see the beauty of this church is during sunrise and sunset, when the radiance of the sun will make the orange stones glow.

 Unfortunately, the church was closed when we visited so we didn’t get to see the inside.
 We are not sure if they have specific opening hours or what, but it isn’t uncommon for things to be closed and open at random times in Colombia.